 Considering how broadly workers’ compensation laws are defined in Florida, the best place to start is by contacting us for a free case evaluation.
 We will look into your case to let you know if you are eligible for workers’ compensation benefits and apprise you of your legal rights and options.

-Common Causes for Workers’ Comp Cases in FL
+Common Causes for Workers’ Comp Cases in Orlando FL

 Every employee in Orlando has a right to be safe, comfortable, and free from any kind of injury while performing their job.
 What that means is, employers in the Sunshine State are legally responsible for ensuring the safety of their employees while at work.
 They must maintain their premises, keep it in a reasonably safe state and warn employees or any occupants of any hazardous conditions they should be aware of.
 Unfortunately, however, work-related injuries can happen even with all safety measures in place due to a wide range of actions related to performing your job.
 These may include dangerous working environments, fights at work, walking into objects, inhaling toxic fumes, and repetitive strain injury, among others.
 Regardless of what has caused your work-related injury, you do not need to prove fault to qualify for benefits.
 Workers’ comp in all of Florida is a no-fault system that compensates injured workers even when their own negligence caused the injuries.